What Is Broadcast Email Marketing?

 Tim Ferriss is an entrepreneur, author and podcaster.
 He uses broadcast email marketing to send a weekly overview of everything he has published across platforms to everyone who signed up for his newsletter.

-What we learn: In 2021, building your personal brand is a business in itself as it requires a significant amount of energy and strategies.
+What we learn: Building your personal brand is a business in itself as it requires a significant amount of energy and strategies.
 Smart Tim knows that his podcast or blog might get lost in the ocean of content available online.
 Therefore he uses broadcast email marketing to promote his content.
 Also, this is a good way to connect with your audience personally.

 Kaggle is a global data science community.
 This is an email reminder about an online event.